Your Directors have the pleasure of presenting the audited accounts of your Company forthe financial year ended 31st March

 Related Party Transactions

-Except to the extent of the shares held in the Company and the remuneration if anydrawn from the Company none of the Directors and Key Managerial Personnel have anypecuniary relationships or transactions vis-a-vis the Company.
+Except to the extent of the shares held in the Company and the remuneration drawn fromthe Company none of the Directors and Key Managerial Personnel have any pecuniaryrelationships or transactions vis-a-vis the Company.

 The Company has in place a policy on Prevention Prohibition and Redressal of SexualHarassment at the Workplace in line with the requirements of The Sexual Harassment ofWomen at the Workplace (Prevention Prohibition and Redressal) Act 2013.
 An InternalComplaints Committee (ICC) has been set up to redress complaints received regarding sexualharassment.
-The policy has set guidelines on the redressal and enquiry process that is tobe followed by complainants and the ICC whilst dealing with issues related to sexualharassment at the workplace.
-All women employees (permanent temporary contractual andtrainees) are covered under this Policy.
-The Company has not received any complaintsduring the year under review.
+The policy has set guidelines on the redressal and inquiry process that is tobe followed by complainants and the ICC whilst dealing with issues related to sexualharassment at the workplace.
+All women employees (permanent temporary contractual andtrainees) are covered under this policy.
+The policy also provides for the requisitechecks balances and safeguards to ensure that no employee is victimized or harassed forreporting and bringing up such incidents in the interest of the Company.
+The ICC did notreceive any complaints during the year under review.